 The little girl LOVED it.
 In fact, she kept giving me the books over and over again to read.
 We continued to do this at the end of every session and she began speaking.
 By the time she turned three and was aged-out of early intervention, she was speaking in short phrases.

 I know we are busy as parents and it’s hard to budget that time.
 I can tell you what works for me.
-We started reading to our daughter when she was around 9-months-old.
-We read as many books as possible until she finished her nighttime bottle.
+We started reading to our daughter when she was around 9-months-old, and we read as many books as possible until she finished her night time bottle.
 We still read to her before she goes to bed.
 She now picks her books, which makes it more fun for her.